 The table at Note 3(b) summarises the sensitivities of the Fund's assets and liabilities to price risk.
-The analysis is based on the assumption that the markets in which the Fund invests moves by +/- 10% (2018: +/-10%).
+The analysis is based on the reasonably possible shift that the investment portfolio in which the Fund invests moves by +/- 10% (2019: +/-10%).

-(ii) Foreign exchange risk
+ii.
+Foreign exchange risk